-Key figures 2018 2017 Number of suspected A total of 13 suspected A total of 13 suspected misconducts reported in person or misconducts were reported, misconducts were reported. via the whistleblowing system to in the following categories: the Investigations Group.
-Discrimination and Target: To further encourage harassment 2, asset misuse employees and external 1, tax misconduct 2, fraud 4, conflict of interest 1. human resources related 2, and 1 belongs to category "other".
+re- Key figures 2018 2017 017 the hts ain.
+Number of suspected misconducts reported in person or via the whistleblowing system to the Investigations Group.
+Target: To further encourage employees and external stakeholders to report observed or suspected misconducts.
+A total of 13 suspected misconducts were reported, in the following categories: Discrimination and harassment 2, asset misuse 1, tax misconduct 2, fraud 4, conflict of interest 1, human resources related 2, and 1 belongs to category "other".
 Two misconducts lead to legal actions and process improvements and three cases are still under investigation.
+A total of 13 suspected misconducts were reported.